When Does it Snow in Tromsø?: Best Months for a Winter Wonderland

 By mid-January, you should almost certainly have quite a fair amount of snow accumulated, and barring any unusual weather patterns, all the snow-based land activities should be running as usual.

 Number two: How important is seeing the sun to you on your trip to Tromsø?
-The sun rises above the horizon on January 15th, and it’ll still take a few more days to rise above the mountains surrounding Tromso and let you see the sun for the first time.
+The sun rises above the horizon on January 15th, and it’ll still take at least another week to rise above the mountains surrounding Tromso and let you see the sun for the first time.

 If you visit in February, you’ll definitely be able to get a much-needed dose of sunshine (and a lovely infusion of vitamin D… which, trust me, hits differently in the Arctic).